Discrimination of neutron-$\gamma$ in the low energy regime using machine learning for an EJ-276D plastic scintillator: Experimental Setup

-The radioactive $\gamma$ sources are used to study the response of the PS.
-The integrated charge (ADC) spectra from the $^{137}\mathrm{Cs}$ and $^{22} \mathrm{Na}$ radioactive sources are shown in the Fig.~\ref{sourceADC} (a) and (b), respectively.
+The radioactive $\gamma$ sources were used to study the response of the PS.
+The integrated charge spectra from the $^{137}\mathrm{Cs}$ and $^{22} \mathrm{Na}$ radioactive sources are shown in the Fig.~\ref{sourceADC} (a) and (b), respectively.
 The prominent Compton edges can be seen indicating the energy deposition of the $\gamma$-rays in the PS.
-The PS detector is calibrated using the $\gamma$s from $^{137}\mathrm{Cs}$ and $^{22} \mathrm{Na}$ sources along with the 4.4 MeV $\gamma$ from an AmBe neutron source.
-The lowest measured ADC value used in our analysis is 200 which corresponds to a charge deposition of 151 $\mathrm{keV_{ee}}$.
-For the analysis, we have used the energy deposition in terms of ADC values only and not converted them in electron equivalent energy.
+The PS detector was calibrated using the $\gamma$s from $^{137}\mathrm{Cs}$ and $^{22} \mathrm{Na}$ sources along with the 4.4 MeV $\gamma$ from an AmBe neutron source, which is shown in the Fig~\ref{sourceADC}(c).~The calibrated energy represents the electron equivalent energy deposited ($\mathrm{E_{dep}}$) by the interacting particle, in units of $\mathrm{keV_{ee}}$, in the detector.
+The lowest measured integrated charge value used in our analysis is 200 which corresponds to a $\mathrm{E_{dep}}$ of 151 $\mathrm{keV_{ee}}$.
+For the analysis of the waveform and calculation of variables for ML algorithm, we have only used the integrated charge values.

 The neutron and $\gamma$ data are collected using an AmBe neutron source, kept at a distance of 5cm from the PS detector.
 No shielding or moderator is used between source and the PS.
 The neutrons emanating from the AmBe source range from 1 MeV to 12 MeV, peaked around 3-4 MeV.
 The neutron deposits energy in the PS by proton recoil and the energy deposition is quenched due to the electron density in the PS~\cite{Reichhart:2011gz}.
 On the other hand, a 4.4 MeV $\gamma$ is emitted from the AmBe source produces the Compton scattered electron in the PS.
 The energy deposition, represented in the waveform, of the proton recoil and the Compton scattered electron is measured from the anode signal of the PMT and digitized using a waveform digitizer.